 If you forget your MacBook login password and cannot log in, you can use Apple’s built-in tools to reset the forgotten login password and log in again.
-This article introduces several different tools that can unlock MacBook via Apple ID, Recovery Mode, and “reset Password” assistant (if FileVault is turned on).
+Follow these following methods to unlock MacBook either via Apple ID, Recovery Mode, or “reset Password” assistant (if FileVault is turned on).

-How to unlock MacBook Pro without password when Filevault is not enabled
+Unlock MacBook Pro/Air without password when Filevault is not enabled

 Option 1: Use your Apple ID to reset Mac login password